 In basketball, holding is a type of personal foul committed when a player grabs or holds their opponent in a way that stops them from moving freely on the court.
 Defensive players can commit holding fouls both when offensive players are shooting and when they are off the ball.

-In shooting fouls, players going for layups are usually the ones getting held, while player coming off screens without the ball are more likely to receive holding fouls.
-The defense commits holding fouls mostly because they got left behind by a player, and try to recover slowing him or her down by grabbing.
+In shooting fouls, players going for layups are usually the ones getting held, while players coming off screens without the ball are more likely to receive holding fouls.
+The defense commits holding fouls mostly because they got left behind by a player, and tried to recover, slowing them down by grabbing.